so-technology-watch/telosys-templates-postman/README.md

-# Telosys 3 Posman Tests Template
+# Telosys 3 Postman Tests Template

 This is a Telosys Template for Postman tests generation.
 Template purpose : generate the Postman JSON Tests files based on your DSL model.